 Meet Our Staff

-Assistant Director of Interfaith Initiatives
+Associate Director of Interfaith Initiatives

 Sensei Morris Sekiyo Sullivan

-Sensei Morris Sekiyo Sullivan is the spiritual head of Volusia Buddhist Fellowship, a nonsectarian Buddhist congregation in DeLand, officiates services at White Sands Buddhist Center in Mims and conducts weekly services with Buddhist inmates at Tomoka Correctional Institution.
+Sensei Morris Sekiyo Sullivan is the spiritual head of Volusia Buddhist Fellowship, a nonsectarian Buddhist congregation in DeLand.
+He officiates services at White Sands Buddhist Center in Mims and conducts weekly services with Buddhist inmates at Tomoka Correctional Institution.
 He also speaks regularly at Unitarian Universalist Churches and other groups about applying Buddhist practice to everyday life.

 Sensei Morris began studying Zen Buddhism as a college student in the 1970s.
 His first ordination was as a Theravada monk in the Thai tradition, where he studied Vipassana meditation.
 He later trained with Bright Dawn Center for Oneness Buddhism, a non-sectarian organization based on Japanese Mahayana Buddhism, becoming a Sensei (minister/dharma teacher) in 2010.

 In 2013, Sensei Morris received dharma transmission at White Sands Buddhist Center making him a forty-second generation Zen Master in the Lam Te Chuc Thanh Dharma Lineage of Rinzai Zen.

 He is a certified facilitator in Path of Freedom, the Prison Mindfulness Institute's mindfulness-based emotional intelligence program, and has a certificate in Methods of Japanese Psychology from the ToDo Institute.
 In 2012, Sensei Morris published his first dharma book, Wisdom; Compassion; Serenity: First Steps on the Buddhist Path.